unicode-org/message-format-wg/exploration/pattern-exterior-whitespace.md

 _What is this proposal trying to achieve?_

-The WG is discussing how to handle "pattern exterior" whitespace, which is ASCII whitespace (tab, CR, LF, or U+0020) that is **_part_** of the pattern and occurs at the start or end of the pattern.
+The Working Group has identified a need for users to be able to specify the inclusion of whitespace at the start or end of the pattern that is **_part_** of the pattern.

+The definition of `whitespace` in this design is based on the `s` production in the ANBF.
+Currently this includes the characters U+0009 TAB, U+000D CARRIAGE RETURN, U+000A LINE FEED, and U+0020 SPACE.
+This definition of whitespace is subject to modification as part of the syntax;
+the exact definition is not important to this design.

+Note that this definition of whitespace does not include some ASCII whitespace characters, such as vertical tab or form feed.

 ## Background